The physical and emotional conditions after a stroke.

 You may experience difficulty controlling your bladder or bowel movements.
-This may be due to the damage in the area of the brain or reduced in mobility.
+This may be due to the damage in the area of the brain, or a decrease in mobility.

 Feelings of fatigue, anxiety, anger, or depression are common after stroke.
 These may be normal responses to what has happened.